 A safe community is a place that is attractive to live, work and visit.
 A safe community is a liveable community, where people can go about their daily activities in an environment without fear, risk of harm or injury.
 It creates an infrastructure in local communities to increase action by building local partnerships and collaborative relationships.

 Community safety is not only about reducing and preventing injury and violence.
 It is about building strong, cohesive, vibrant, participatory communities.
 Homes, the roads, public spaces and the workplace are safe for everyone to enjoy.
 This is exactly what the Safe Communities Foundation New Zealand (SCFNZ) does for community development – through leadership and collaboration, to create safer communities to work, play and live.

-The majority of community based injuries and accidents are preventable and predictable – it is this premise that forms the basis for everyone’s safety.
+The majority of community-based injuries and accidents are preventable and predictable – it is this premise that forms the basis for everyone’s safety.
 Each community or local area is different - each safety approach meets the unique needs of the people, their goals and the community values, working together for better outcomes.
-SCFNZ specifically supports communities to adopt the Safe Community model and become effective advocates and enablers of injury and crime prevention.
+SCFNZ specifically supports communities to adopt the Safe Community model and become effective advocates and enablers of injury and violence prevention.

 As part of the process, all relevant parties are brought together to complete the safety review outlined by the Pan Pacific accreditation process.
-By linking all relevant parties, a safe community is created that stays safe is created.
+By linking all relevant parties, a safe community that stays safe is created.
 Safety is kept at the top of every community’s priorities by annual check-ups and reaccreditation every 5 years.

 Join us on our Mission for Safety

 For over ten years, the mission of Safe Communities Foundation New Zealand (SCFNZ) is to promote, support and inspire communities in New Zealand to create safer environments and increase the adoption of safer behaviours

 Safe Communities Foundation New Zealand